autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-diff-drive-vehicle.md

 ## 1. Integrate Autoware with differential drive vehicle

-Currently, Autoware assumes the robot to be driven by Ackermann Command
+Currently, Autoware assumes the robot to be driven by Ackermann Command that mainly consists of steering angle and velocity (see [the definition of AckermannControlCommands.idl](https://gitlab.com/autowarefoundation/autoware.auto/autoware_auto_msgs/-/blob/master/autoware_auto_control_msgs/msg/AckermannControlCommand.idl) for details)

-（編注：Ackermann コマンドの説明少し図とかで簡単に描きたい）

-However, it is also possible to integrate Autoware with differential drive robot, by properly translating Ackermann Command to diff-drive command
+However, it is also possible to integrate Autoware with differential drive robot, by properly translating Ackermann Command to differential drive command.

 ## 2. How-to

 Create a vehicle_interface package that translates Ackermann Command to differential drive commands.

 ## 3. Known issues